 Schedule Even More Meetings at Events

-With many companies already utilizing social media to schedule more meetings at events, we hope these five tactics set you apart from the crowd and garner meetings with new prospects.
+With many companies already using social media to schedule more meetings at events, we hope these five tactics set you apart from the crowd and garner meetings with new prospects.

-If you’re looking to discover who you should be meeting with at every event without having to spend hours perusing social media for possible leads, our event intelligence platform can help your team gain instant clarity into who you should be meeting with at every event.
+If you’re looking to discover who you should be meeting with at every event without having to spend hours perusing social media for possible leads, our meeting automation platform can help your team gain instant clarity into who you should be meeting with at every event.